graijo/java-tutorial-for-beginners/README.md

 * The ```||``` operator we saw earlier.
 This exhibits lazy evaluation.
 * The ```|``` operator, without lazy evaluation.

 It is bad programming practice for our code to depend on the compiler's lazy evaluation.
-It makes code less readable, and can hide difficult-to-fix software bugs.
-It obviously adds to the code maintenance burden, so don't do it unless you like being in your peers' bad books.
+It makes code less readable, and <u>can hide difficult-to-fix software bugs.
+It obviously adds to the code maintenance burden </u>, so don't do it unless you like being in your peers' bad books.

 #### Summary